 We are all put on the Earth for a purpose and there is no deadline on when you’re supposed to find what that passion is.
 You can find that passion at five-years-old or you might find it when you’re fifty-years-old.
 But when you find the thing that sets your soul on fire and you can’t stop thinking about it, grab hold of it and never let it go.

 It’s easy to get wrapped up in the success that you forget where you came from or who helped you along the way.
 When she’s been to Uganda, she talks to the children and shows them things on her phone to help her explain things.
 When she mentioned what a garage is, a child asked if it’s like a house for a car.
 These children hardly had a home for them to live in, let alone another home for a material object.

 Celebrate your success, but don’t forget what it was like to be where you started.

 As cliché as it, it’s a cliché for a reason because it’s true.
 She is so beloved by so many people because of who she is.
 Being yourself is what attracts the right people to you that you need in your life.
 There’s no better you than you.

 Lauren embodies an uplifting spirit to make a difference in the world.
 And I think for women, especially younger women, she’s someone that you can really look up to.
-She does her own thing while Thomas Rhett is doing his thing and rather than her getting swallowed up in all that madness she uses her newly found platform to speak up about what she feels is important.
+She does her own thing while Thomas Rhett is doing his thing.
+Rather than her getting swallowed up in all that madness, she uses her platform to speak up about what she feels is important.
 They come together to lift each other up and celebrate their successes.